IronJosh786/To-Do/README.md

 # To-Do App

-A simple and responsive To-Do website with CRUD operations, built using React and Vite.
+A simple and responsive To-Do website with CRUD operations, built using React.

 ## Table of Contents